rabindrakharel/pmo/docs/instructionToLLM.md

 4. [Entity Relationships](#dry-principles--entity-relationships) - only if .ddl has changed
 5. [Central Configuration & Middleware](#central-configuration--middleware) - if entity config, auth, or any middleware has changed.
 6. [User Interaction Flow Examples](#user-interaction-flow-examples) - how it impacts end user's interaction!
-7. [Critical Considerations When building](#critical-considerations-when-editing) - Short crisp technical rundown for developers who build or extend this functionality, they need crisp knowled!
+7. [Critical Considerations When building](#critical-considerations-when-editing) - Short crisp technical rundown for developers who build or extend this functionality, they need crisp knowledge!

 Action: You must update all the other .md file that are referred here below:
 (donot update instruction file)